dramamine/leftovers-again/README.md

 + cant probably shouldn't error out so hard, since it sometimes happens (like with frz)
 - "accepts" always becomes ALL in bot generator
 - document reporters and how they're used
-- see if you can use the file volatileStatuses in the docs (MoveData in pokemon.js)

 $ FRONT-END SCRIPT WORK
 - 'clear' doesn't clear out the parentheses